forta-network/docs/docs/bot-json-rpc-provider.md

 -----END PUBLIC KEY-----
 ```

+## Forta RPC Cache

+When running on scan nodes in **_production_**, v2 detection bots also have access to a RPC cache (courtesy of the Forta Network).
+The cache provides access to basic blockchain data including blocks, transactions and logs.
+The cache is _short-lived_ and only stores blockchain data for the **past 5 minutes for certain chains**.
+Currently the following 8 chains are supported by the cache:

+- Ethereum (includes trace data)
+- Polygon
+- Base
+- BSC
+- Avalanche
+- Arbitrum
+- Fantom (includes trace data)
+- Optimism

 ## Local RPC URLs

 Note that JWT-authenticated RPC URLs can only work inside of a scan node (i.e. only in production).
 When developing locally, these URLs will not work as they require a scan node environment.
 To work around this when developing locally, you can specify a local RPC URL in your bot that will be used **_only when running locally_**.
 This way you can use public/private RPC URLs locally without exposing them to the world.
 For example, you would put the public/private URLs inside your `forta.config.json` like so: